General accessibility services as part of #Berlin2023

 Being in a crowded and busy environment can be overwhelming.
 Therefore, there is a place for you to relax, meditate, pray, or just be by yourself for a minute.

 Each room is barrier-free, containing yoga mats, ear defenders, and sensory toys.
 You can ask at the Info Point for assistance and to access the room.
+You can ask at the Info Point for assistance and to access the room.
+You can find the exact location in our venue guidesor on the venue maps.

 Wheelchair use and loan